lhsantos/ubimon/README.md

 This is a very simple pokemon clone that exercises ubiquitous computing, also called pervasive computing [1], principles to enhance game experience.
 The game focuses on capturing monsters around the world (yeah, the actual world) using your current geographical location as an indicator of what type of monster you are able to capture.
 Go near a lake or river, a capture water types, go to a high place and capture flying types, you get the idea...
 Find fellow trainer in your journey and you'll have the chance to check what they already captured and, maybe you can catch something different when you do that.
 Now run and go catch'em all!
 Check the [Wiki](https://github.com/lhsantos/ubimon/wiki) for tutorials.

-This is the fornmal definition of the game, following Schell's elemental tetrad of game design[2]:
+This is the formal definition of the game, following Schell's elemental tetrad of game design[2]:

 ####Aesthetics####